Victim of deadly Springfield shooting identified

 Springfield Police spokesperson Ryan Walsh said Thursday that one of two people who were shot Wednesday afternoon on Knox Street has died.

-James Leydon, spokesperson for the Hampden County District Attorney's office, identified that victim as 20-year-old Christopher Montgomery of Springfield.
+James Leydon, spokesperson for the Hampden County District Attorney's office, identified the deceased as 20-year-old Christopher Montgomery of Springfield.

 The other victim, according to Walsh, suffered non-life threatening injuries.